Birth Control for Teens

 There are lots of good options for birth control.
 Your best choices are those that you find easy to use—so you never go without it.

 - Abstinence.
-Not having sex (abstinence) is the most effective method of birth control and sexually transmitted infection (STI) protection.
+Not having sex (abstinence) is the most effective method of birth control and protection from STIs.

 - Long-acting reversible contraception (LARC).
 LARC includes implants and intrauterine devices (IUDs).
 LARC is the best reversible method for preventing pregnancy.
 "Long-acting" means that they will prevent pregnancy for years.
 "Reversible" means that you can have them removed if you want to get pregnant later.

 - Intrauterine device (IUD).
 The IUD is a small device that is inserted into the uterus by your doctor.
 There are two main types of IUDs—copper IUDs and hormonal IUDs.
-When an IUD is in place, it can provide birth control for 3 to 10 years, depending on the type.
+When an IUD is in place, it can provide birth control for 3 to 12 years, depending on the type.footnote 2 Talk to your doctor about how long you can use it.
 IUDs do not protect against STIs.

 - Barrier methods.
 Typically, barrier methods are not highly effective at preventing pregnancy.
 The diaphragm, the cap, and male or female condoms are examples of barrier methods.
 They block the sperm from fertilizing an egg.
 You use one each time you have sex.
 Using a condom is the only barrier method that helps protect against STIs.

-- Theshot.
+- The shot.
 This method is a very reliable means of birth control.
 The shot contains hormones that prevent pregnancy for 3 months.
-Hormone shots are needed every 3 months.
+You see your doctor every 3 months for the shot.
 The shot does not protect against STIs.

 How to Decide

-How well does each birth control method protect me?
+How well does each birth control method protect you?

 - Some methods depend on you and how well you use them—every time.
 These include hormone pills or the hormone patch or ring.
 The same is true for the condom, sponge, diaphragm, or cap.